Loopring/protocols/bounty/optimization_submissions.md

 We'll be collecting optimization bounty submissions and their responses here.
 Please be sure to take a look before making a submission.
 Thank you!

+**If you think our gas calculation is incorrect, please note that each PC may have a different development environment (solc version, truffle version, typescript version), so please prepare a script for us to re-run the gas calculation test before and after PL in question, we will review your script and verify the result.
+We simply don't have time to do it.**

 ## #01 [Merged]

 - From: Brecht Devos <brechtp.devos@gmail.com>